About the League

 - tracking the status of bills as they work through the legislative process

-Whatever our role, we are always inspired by the opportunity to learn more about our state government and work with other Advocacy Committee members who are knowledgeable and anxious to share their enthusiasm and experience with others.
-It's also interesting to:
+Whatever our role, we are always inspired by the opportunity to learn more about our state government and have an impact on public policy, working with other Advocacy Corps members who are knowledgeable and anxious to share their enthusiasm and experience with others.
+League members are invited to:

-- deliberate on the pros and cons of legislation that affects all of us
+- deliberate on the pros and cons of proposed legislation that affects all of us

-- a part of the work of the League in advocating for positions
+- become a part of the work of the League in advocating for positions

 - help make democracy work here in Delaware

-- contact Sandy Spence, the Advocacy Chair, if interested in coming to a meeting
+- contact Linda Barnett, the Advocacy Chair, if interested in coming to a meeting.

-A lot of our work can be done from the comfort of your home, researching and writing about the issues and we'll be happy to mentor you as you learn about our work.
+A lot of our work can be done from the comfort of home, researching, and writing about the issues.
+We'll be happy to mentor you as you learn about our work.